jeremylynch83/drjeremylynch/master.md

 **Medical Treatment**

 Anticonvulsant medications, such as phenytoin, are used to control seizures.
 Other medications or procedures can be employed to relieve pressure inside the skull caused by the AVM.
-Curative treatment may be required eventually to prevent  hemorrhage.
+Curative treatment may be required eventually to prevent  haemorrhage.
 However, all interventions come with some risk of causing neurological deficits.

 **Surgical Treatment**